Adirondacks

 Fall colors in Acadia National Park

-I could live here for years and still not sample everything that Acadia National Park has to offer, much less see it in its many moods and seasons.
-As it was, I spent the better part of two days viewing the spectacular fall foliage, which may have been the showiest display in years because of the abundant summer rains.
+I could live here for years and still not sample everything that Acadia National Park has to offer.
+In the two days I had scheduled, I wouldn’t even be able to see the top things to do in Acadia National Park and Bar Harbor, much less experience its many moods and seasons.
+But in those two days, I made the best of every single moment.
+I focused primarily on viewing the spectacular fall foliage, which may have been the showiest display in years because of the abundant summer rains.
 On day one I began by driving the 27-mile loop road in the eastern section of the park, which is the easiest way to see spots like Sand Beach, a turquoise jewel of a cove tucked between two rocky arms that is a favorite of summer beach-goers, and the historic Jordan Pond House, known for their tea and popovers as much for the view from their floor-to-ceiling windows.

-Comprised of more than 47,000 acres, Acadia is different from other national parks in that, rather than being set aside in one large parcel, it has been scrabbled together over the years through the acquisition of private parcels.
+Rather than being set aside in one large parcel, as has been the case with most National Parks in the U.S., Acadia’s 47,000 acres were scrabbled together over the years through the acquisition of private parcels.
 John D. Rockefeller, one of the first to build a large estate on Mount Desert Island and an active supporter of the development of the park, constructed a series of carriage roads to ensure he would be able to travel on motor-free byways via horse and carriage into the heart of the island.
 Today visitors can still hire a traditional carriage, cycle, or travel by horseback to see the 17 stone-faced bridges, streams, waterfalls, and cliffs that lie along the path of these historic crushed gravel roads.

 Acadia National Park Carriage Roads